Graduate Assistantships Overview

 Stipend rates for graduate assistants are graduated in terms of progress toward the advanced degree and experience.

-• Level B/I: for graduate assistants with at least the baccalaureate.
+• Level I: for graduate assistants with at least a baccalaureate degree.

-• Level M/II: for experienced graduate assistants in a doctoral program with at least the master’s degree or its equivalent in the field of graduate study.
+• Level 2: for graduate assistants in a doctoral program with at least a master’s degree or its equivalent in the field of graduate study.
 Equivalency consists of thirty graduate level credits beyond the baccalaureate degree, together with admission to a doctoral program.
+If the master’s degree was used to satisfy the equivalency of a bachelor’s degree for purposes of admission, the degree does not count toward Level 2 eligibility.

 Specific stipend rates may be found on Payroll’s website and will be included in the GA offer letter.